 Birding on the Forgotten Coast

 Franklin County offers outstanding birding opportunities year round.
-In the spring this is first land for
+In the spring this is first land formigrating shorebirds.
+Warblers and song birds are found in a dizzying array on our beaches and barrier islands.

 Two of Franklin County's most popular migrating bird stopovers are located at opposite ends of Franklin County.
 And where the birds are, you're sure to find the birders too!